The Thorn Birds: Plot

 Back home, she gives birth to a beautiful boy whom she names Dane.
 Fee, who has had experience in such matters, notices Dane's resemblance to Ralph as soon as he is born.
 The relationship between Meggie and Fee takes a turn for the better.
 Justine grows into an independent, keenly intelligent girl who loves her brother dearly; however, she has little use for anyone else and calmly rebuffs Meggie's overtures of motherly affection.
 None of Meggie's other surviving brothers ever marry, and Drogheda gradually becomes a place filled with old people.

-Ralph visits Drogheda after a long absence, and meets Dane for the first time; although he finds himself strangely drawn to the boy, he fails to recognize that they are father and son.
+Ralph visits Drogheda after a long absence, and meets Dane for the first time; although he finds himself strangely drawn to the boy, he fails to recognise that they are father and son.
 The long-imprisoned Frank is also finally paroled at this time, thanks to Ralph's intercession, and returns to Drogheda a broken man.
 Dane grows up and decides, to Meggie's dismay, to become a priest.
 Fee tells Meggie that what she stole from God she must now give back.
 Justine, meanwhile, decides to become an actress and leaves Australia to seek her career in England.
 Ralph, now a cardinal, becomes a mentor to Dane, but is still blind to the fact that the young man is his own son.
 Dane is also unaware of their true relationship.
 Ralph takes great care of him, and because of their resemblance, people mistake them for uncle and nephew.
 Ralph and Dane encourage the rumour.

 Justine and her brother remain close, although he is often shocked at her sexual adventures and free-wheeling lifestyle.
 She befriends Rainer Hartheim, a German politician who is a great friend of both Dane and Ralph's, and who falls deeply in love with her.
 Their friendship becomes the most important thing in her life and is on the verge of becoming something more when tragedy strikes.

 Dane, who has just become a priest, is vacationing in Greece.
 While there, he goes swimming one day and drowns while attempting to rescue two women from a dangerous current.
 Meggie reveals before Dane's funeral that Dane is Ralph's son.
 Ralph dies in Meggie's arms after the funeral.